-Report the list of all persons who received safety training to ESM OFFICE using the forms2.
+Report the list of all persons who received safety training to ESM OFFICE using the forms1.

-People involved in work that requires special training (crane operations, crane slinging operations, grinding stone replacement, arc-welding, etc.) must attend lessons (special training) to acquire the knowledge and skills required for the job in question, and must acquire the legal qualifications.
+People involved in work that requires special training (crane operations, crane slinging operations, grinding stone replacement, arc-welding, chain saw operations, etc.) must attend lessons (special training) to acquire the knowledge and skills required for the job in question, and must acquire the legal qualifications.

-Faculty members and students who handle radiation and radioactive isotopes (RI) must receive the prescribed training (seminars) complying with the Rules for the Prevention of Radioactive Damage, the School of Science3.
+Faculty members and students who handle radiation and radioactive isotopes (RI) must receive the prescribed training (seminars) complying with the Rules for the Prevention of Radioactive Damage, the School of Science2.